 Be aware, some universities openly discourage students from taking certain combinations of A-level subjects, particularly when subjects are very similar like business studies and economics – something to bear in mind when you're making A-level choices.

 Our entry requirement is 5 GCSE passes (Pass or Level 4).
-Some courses have an additional entry requirement as shown in brackets on each subject page
+Some courses have an additional entry requirement as shown on each subject information sheet

 Please note the following: